GustavoPMex/GustavoPMex/README.md

 - BBDD with MySQL
 - Version Control with Git

-Also, I like to learn new things(no matter the topic) and new tecnologies, meet people and share my knowledge.
+Also, I like to learn new things(no matter the topic) and new technologies, meet people and share my knowledge.

 ## Contact me
 <p>